chrisrees222/Online-shop-Template/README.md

 Mimekit
 Stripe.net

-#once entered, use data migrations in package manager.
+# Once entered, use data migrations in package manager.
 Add-Migration "name"
 Update-Database

-#for local stripe testing of the webhook.
+# for local stripe testing of the webhook.
 Install the stripe cli, for quick testing, download and extract to desktop. in command prompt, type cd Desktop. followed by "Stripe login" which will then ask you to press enter and display a confirm web page with a secret number.